 We first received the yellow form of Hesperaloe parviflora from plantsman Gary Hammer in the mid-1990s and have sold it on and off since 2001.
 For more information about the species see our listing of Hesperaloe parviflora.

-This information about Hesperaloe parviflora 'Yellow Sun' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hesperaloe parviflora 'Yellow Sun' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |